 For each of the entities thus marked, the confidence scores identified by the ML engine are displayed.
-This was introduced in rel8.0 of the platform and is available only when Conditional Random Field is selected as the NER model.
+This was introduced in v8.0 of the platform and is available only when Conditional Random Field is selected as the NER model.

 Further, if you have enabled Entity Placeholders the platform will replace the entity values in the training utterance with entity name placeholders for training the ML model.
-Using actual entity values as well as multiple additions of an utterance with just change in the entity value will have an adverse impact on the ML training model.
+Using actual entity values as well as multiple additions of an utterance with just a change in the entity value will have an adverse impact on the ML training model.
 The name of entities also starts contributing highly to the intent detection model.

 Training your Bot